History of Pittsburgh in Timeline

 On January 6, 2014, Bill Peduto was sworn in as mayor of Pittsburgh.

-A 2014 to 2016 study found that children near pollution sources like industrial sites had asthma rates nearly three times the national average.
+A study from 2014 to 2016 found that children near pollution sources in Pittsburgh had asthma rates nearly three times the national average, indicating the impact of air quality on health.

-2014: Pew Research Center Study on Religion in Pittsburgh
+2014: Pew Research Center Study on Religious Identification

-According to a 2014 study by the Pew Research Center, 78% of the population of Pittsburgh identified as Christians, with 42% attending Protestant churches and 32% professing Catholic beliefs.
-18% claimed no religious affiliation.
+According to a 2014 study by the Pew Research Center, 78% of Pittsburgh's population identified as Christians, with 42% attending Protestant churches and 32% professing Catholic beliefs.
+18% claimed no religious affiliation, while other religions made up about 4% of the population.

 In 2014, The Economist's Global Liveability Ranking placed Pittsburgh as the most livable city in the United States.